How to Choose the Hearing Aid That’s Best for You

 Most modern hearing aids are digital and powered by button batteries.

 Over-the-counter hearing devices, such as PSAPs (personal sound amplifiers), are not technically hearing aids.
 They don’t function the same way hearing aids do.
 They’re not intended for people who have moderate to severe hearing loss.
-The FDA calls them “recreational devices” because they’re not proven to treat hearing loss.
+The FDA calls them recreational devices because they’re not proven to treat hearing loss.

-Approximately 30% of people don’t purchase a hearing aid or don’t wear one because they don’t feel comfortable wearing it.
-They don’t like how it looks or feels, or it makes them self-conscious.
 Untreated hearing loss can lead to depression, anxiety, dementia, increased risk of falls, and rapid hearing loss progression.
 If you are suffering from hearing loss, it’s crucial you wear your hearing aid to prevent these issues.

 The more comfortable you are with how your hearing aid looks and feels, the more likely you are to wear it.
 That’s important to your health and happiness.